Olaitan-A/Data-Cleaning-in-MS-Excel/README.md

 - The 'Height' Column had majority of the values in cm while some were in ft and inches, The values in cm was converted to ft and inches using a combination of three functions; TRUNC, ROUND AND MOD
       The TRUNC function removes the fractional part of the result after dividing the value in cm by 2.54 and 12 (1ft = 12 inches and 1 inch =2.54cm)
-      The MOD function returns the remainder after division and the ROUND function rounds the result to a specified number.
+      The MOD function returns the remainder after division and the ROUND function rounds the result to a specified number

      Final Formula =TRUNC(cell in cm/2.54/12)&" ' "&ROUND(MOD(cell in cm/2.54,12),0)&" """
       '&' was used to add the unit of ft and inches.